Lodewijk's father, Karel Mortelmans, was a printer but also a music lover and member of music associations. His older brother Frans became a painter.

 He attended the Flemish Music School (Vlaamse Muziekschool) and was trained by Jan Blockx (harmony and instrumentation), Joseph Tilborghs (counterpoint and fugue), A. Cornette Sr. (Literary history) and the director Peter Benoit (composition and orchestration).

-In 1887 his song, De Bloemen en de Sterren (The Flowers and the Stars), was crowned in a Flemish-Dutch tournament in Roeselare; in 1889 he obtained a second prize in the Prix de Rome; in 1891 his symphony Germania was crowned by the Académie Royale de Belgique and in 1893 he received the First Prize in the Prix de Rome with the cantata Lady Macbeth.
+In 1887 his Lied, De Bloemen en de Sterren (The Flowers and the Stars), was crowned in a Flemish-Dutch tournament in Roeselare; in 1889 he obtained a second prize in the Prix de Rome; in 1891 his symphony Germania was crowned by the Académie Royale de Belgique and in 1893 he received the First Prize in the Prix de Rome with the cantata Lady Macbeth.

 In addition to his musical education, Mortelmans showed a strong interest in literature and plastic arts.
 He was intrested in Homer and was a regular museum visitor.
-The precipitation of that interest is found in his compositions: the increasingly refined text choice and text interpretation in his song art; composing a Homeric symphony and the painterly inspiration in Fra Angelico's dancing angels, one of his best sketches for piano.
+The precipitation of that interest is found in his compositions: the increasingly refined text choice and text interpretation in his Lied art; composing a Homeric symphony and the painterly inspiration in Fra Angelico's dancing angels, one of his best sketches for piano.

 Moreover, he was a great naturalist: for hours he wandered through the Kempen and the Polders, where he would later withdraw.
 Naturalism was also an important source of inspiration for Mortelmans, including in orchestral works such as 'Het wielewaalt and leeuwerkt' and in numerous Lieder, such as 'Hoe schoon de Morgendauw' or 'Meidag'.